by Monica A. Ross, LPC

 It’s one of those paradoxes of life in that you would think it would be the opposite—spend as much time as possible with this person and they won’t have time to think about anything else.
 But often in those moments when they are doing other things and they’re mind is focused elsewhere, their thoughts drift back to you.
-We all I think that can attest to experiencing that.
+We all, I think, can attest to experiencing that.

-It’s the--not everyone in our lives can fill every roll for us, nor should they, philosophy.
+It’s the “not everyone in our lives can fill every role for us, nor should they,” philosophy.